swisnl/json-api-server/README.md

 $ php artisan laravel-api:generate-missing-schemas {Model}
 ```

-Keep in mind that this schema will also need a repository.
+Keep in mind that this schema will also needs a repository.
 In the future this command will also generate this for you.

 ## Packages Laravel-Api uses